 You can also trade metaverse tokens like Decentraland (MANA) and My Neighbour Alice (ALICE) on Coinbase.

-But Canadians can take advantage of Coinbase Earn, which offers educational resources on various different types of cryptocurrency.
+If you want to get smarter about crypto and get rewarded in the process, you can take advantage of Learning Rewards, which are accessible from your dashboard.
+This program offers educational resources on various different types of cryptocurrency.
 You can watch tutorials to learn about how each cryptocurrency works, and once you feel like you have a good understanding, you can take quizzes and exams that test your knowledge.